openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

     type, it ensures that the class file properly declares a primitive type.)

 A `Q` descriptor requires a check on the corresponding class file; its contract is strict in that way.
-There is no corresponding check for `L` descriptors, because its contract is lax.
+There is no corresponding check for an `L` descriptor, because its contract is lax.

 If an object were to contain a `Q`-typed instance field of its own class, it